-Any student who believes he/she has been discriminated against by college personnel for any reason, including discrimination on the basis of sex, color, national origin, age, or handicap, has the right to expect due diligence and should contact the office of the Vice President of Student Services within ten business days of the initial concern.
-The office of the Vice President of Student Services will receive the student's complaint and may attempt to reconcile the matter if the complainant is agreeable.
-If the Vice President of Student Services determines that the complaint should be addressed by a more appropriate chain of authority (e.g., academic or departmental) or through the Student Grievance Procedures, the Vice President will refer the student to the most appropriate channel for due process.
+Any student who believes he/she has been discriminated against by college personnel for any reason, including discrimination on the basis of sex, color, national origin, age, or handicap, has the right to expect due diligence and should contact the Office of Student Services at studentservices@navarrocollege.edu within ten business days of the initial concern.
+The Office of Student Services will receive the student's complaint and may attempt to reconcile the matter if the complainant is agreeable.
+If the Student Services determines that the complaint should be addressed by a more appropriate chain of authority (e.g., academic or departmental) or through the Student Grievance Procedures, the Office of Student Services will refer the student to the most appropriate channel for due process.
 If at this time the complaint is not resolved and if no other procedure is deemed appropriate for the student's concern, the following steps will ensue.